Security-Onion-Solutions/securityonion-docs/cloud-google.rst

 .. warning::

-   Existing 2.4 RC1 or newer Security Onion Azure Image installations should use the :ref:`soup` command to upgrade to newer versions of Security Onion.
-Attempting to switch to a newer image from the Azure Marketplace could cause loss of data and require full grid re-installation.
+   Existing 2.4 RC1 or newer Security Onion Google Image installations should use the :ref:`soup` command to upgrade to newer versions of Security Onion.
+Attempting to switch to a newer image from the Google Marketplace could cause loss of data and require full grid re-installation.
 Upgrading from Security Onion 2.3 or beta versions of 2.4 is unsupported.

 .. note::